phpearth/docs/CONTRIBUTING.md

 ## License

-By contributing to this repository you agree to share your knowledge under the [Creative Commons Attribution 4.0 International License][license] and your code under the [MIT license][license].
+By contributing to this repository you agree to share knowledge under the [Creative Commons Attribution 4.0 International License][license] and code under the [MIT license][license].

 [php-group]: https://www.facebook.com/groups/2204685680/
 [draw.io]: https://www.draw.io